Timeline: Jerry Sandusky sex abuse case

 Summer 2000: A boy identified by the grand jury as Victim 3, now 24, testified that Sandusky would bear-hug him in the shower after workouts and touch his genitals while sleeping over at Sandusky's house.

-Fall 2000: A janitor saw Sandusky in the showers performing oral sex on a young boy identified as Victim 8 who was pinned against the wall, the grand jury said.
-The janitor told co-workers and his supervisor, but the incident was not reported to authorities at the time, the grand jury said.
+Fall 2000: A janitor saw Sandusky in the showers performing oral sex on a young boy identified as Victim 8 who was pinned against the wall.
+The janitor told co-workers and his supervisor, but the incident was not reported to authorities at the time.

 February 2001: A graduate assistant, later identified as Mike McQueary, reports seeing Sandusky rape a boy who appeared to be about 10 years old in the shower of the campus football locker room in State College.
 Called Victim 2 by the grand jury, the boy has not been identified or located.
 The next morning, McQueary telephoned Paterno and then went to Paterno's home to explain what he had seen.
 Paterno testified that he called Penn State Athletic Director Tim Curley and met with Curley the following day, explaining that McQueary had reported seeing Sandusky involved in sexual activity with a young boy in the showers.
 About 10 days later, McQueary was called to a meeting with Curley and Schultz at which he recounted what he had seen.
 The incident was not reported to any law enforcement or child protective agency.
 Curley told the grand jury he was informed of "inappropriate conduct" and "horsing around" but not of sexual assault.
 Curley barred Sandusky from bringing minors onto campus.
 Prosecutors initially said the incident occurred in March 2002 but later changed the date to February 2001.

 2004 to 2008: A boy identified by the statewide grand jury as Victim 9 was forced to perform oral sex on Sandusky repeatedly in the basement bedroom of Sandusky's home, and Sandusky attempted to rape him at least 16 times, according to the statewide grand jury.
-On trips to a hotel, Sandusky would expose himself and engage in other inappropriate conduct, the statewide grand jury said.
+On trips to a hotel, Sandusky would expose himself and engage in other inappropriate conduct.

 Fall 2007: A boy identified by a statewide grand jury as Victim 10 said Sandusky pulled down his gym shorts and performed oral sex on him in the basement bedroom of Sandusky's home several times.
-Sandusky also had the boy perform oral sex on him, the grand jury said.
+Sandusky also had the boy perform oral sex on him.

 2007 and 2008: A boy identified by the Centre County grand jury as Victim 1 testified that Sandusky performed oral sex on him more than 20 times when he was 13 or 14 years old.
-Sandusky also had Victim 1 perform oral sex on him one day and also touched Victim 1's genitals with his hands, the grand jury said.
+Sandusky also had Victim 1 perform oral sex on him one day and also touched Victim 1's genitals with his hands.

 2009: The Centre County grand jury said Sandusky was barred from a school district attended by Victim 1 after the boy's mother reported allegations of sexual assault to the school.
 That matter was promptly reported to authorities, triggering an investigation by Pennsylvania State Police and the Attorney General's Office.